Gnosder/Gaming/Fugue Wrath/Fugue Game/Characters/Gene.md

 ## Abilities

 Challenge: Spend an action to challenge a target.
 The challenged target takes -4 on all attacks that do not target you.
 The target remains challenged until you use this ability again.
 Only one target can be challenged at a time.
+Action.

 Die Hard: Ignore wound penalties.
 Spend 3 mana to turn a critical attack against you into a normal attack.
+Enabler / Reaction.

 Killing Blow: Deal 1/2 your level (rounded up) extra damage on melee attacks.
+Enabler.

 Lay on Hands: Spend 10 mana and touch a target to instantly restore them to full stamina.
+Action.

 Smite: Spend 3 mana to empower your melee weapon with Light.
 Until it strikes a target or for 1 minute it deals +2 damage and ignores armor.
 Smite deals an extra x2 damage against targets vulnerable to Light.
+Action.